nomike/thingiverse-publisher/README.md

 ### Available license options

 Thingiverse currently does not document which licenses you can use in the API.
-Since the move to the new API though, the option could be set to any string availbable in the web GUI.
-These currently are:

-- Create Commons - Attribution
-- Create Commons - Attribution - Share Alike
-- Create Commons - Attribution - No Derivatives
-- Create Commons - Attribution - Non-Commercial
-- Create Commons - Attribution - Non-Commercial - Share Alike
+This interface does not seem to be symetric though.
+What you get as a value for "license" in a response, is not accepted as a value in a request.
+I've created a support case for getting a list of valid options with thingiverse, and I'm currently waiting for a response.

+Valid options I have found so far are:

-- Create Commons - Attribution - Non-Commercial - No Derivatives
+cc: Creative Commons - Attribution
-- Create Commons - Public Domain Dedication
-- GNU - GPL
-- GNU - LGPL
-- BSD License

 ## Getting a Bearer Token